-Make sure to knead for longer next time and knead until the dough springs back when your lightly press your finger against it.
+Make sure to knead for longer next time.
+Knead until the dough springs back when you lightly press your finger against it.

-This means your bread hasn't risen properly, mainly because some or all of the yeast may have been deactivated.
+This means your bread hasn't risen properly.
+A bad rise can happen when some or all of the yeast has been deactivated.

 If your dough doubled in size after the first rise then your yeast was doing its job well.
 It might be the case the second rise wasn’t long enough or might have been in a cold place.

-Additionally, you might have over kneaded the dough the second time (when shaping your twist) which caused it to be too tense and preventing it from rising properly.
+Additionally, you might have over kneaded the dough the second time (when shaping your twist) which caused it to be too tense and prevented it from rising properly.